A Smoking Addendum is a document added to an existing lease or rental agreement. Once signed, this document becomes a

 - State is considering marijuana ballot initiatives

-Landlords should make sure tenants understand that there is a zero-tolerance policy toward using all forms of tobacco and marijuana if that is what the document states.
+Landlords should ensure tenants understand that there is a zero-tolerance policy toward using all tobacco and marijuana if that is what the lease agreement or addendum states.

-Consequences of Not Using a No Smoking Lease Clause
+Consequences of Not Using a Smoking Lease Addendum

 - Monetary damage